Sauceke/wheels/docs/README.md

   spacing of `14 mm` (or change the `screw_holes`, `screw_hole_r` and `screw_hole_offset` parameters
   in `wheel.scad` to match whatever you have)
 - low-impedance `1000 uF` capacitor
-- 5V power adapter with enough current output to power the servos and the ESP.
+- 5V power adapter with enough max current to power the servos and the ESP.
 Multiply the stall current of your servo by two, and add `1 A`.
-That's how many amps you need.
+That's how many amps you will need.
 For my FS5113R servos, I needed a `4 A` supply.
 - power plug for the adapter
 - 1x [`frame.stl`]
 - 1x [`vessel.stl`] (might need two if it breaks during unmolding)